codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   %}

 **Search for failed steps**
-If you know the name of the steps, use the Search field to navigate to failed steps.
+If you know the name of the step, use the Search field to navigate to and between failed steps.

 {% include image.html
   lightbox="true"